 Does the calendula need fertilizing?

-Calendula is an easy-going plant.
-It does not demand a lot of attention as long as the growing site is right.
+Calendula is an easy-going plant that does not demand much attention as long as the growing site is suitable.
 Adding compost or slow-release fertilizer is plenty for calendula to thrive and bloom.

 Frequent deadheading and removing yellow or old leaves will keep your plant happy.